 As we start a new year, the Humanities Council is looking for a full time Operations Officer to join our dedicated and enthusiastic staff.
 This is a unique opportunity for a forward-looking manager to have an impact across the Council’s programs and partnerships.

-Reading Across Rhode Island, Rhode Island’s only One Book, One State community read program kicks off its 15th year by inviting everyone to join in the reading of The Hate U Give by Angie Thomas.
+Reading Across Rhode Island, Rhode Island’s One Book, One State community read program kicks off its 16th year by inviting everyone to join in the reading of The Hate U Give by Angie Thomas.
 Reading Across Rhode Island is a program of the Rhode Island Center for the Book at the Rhode Island Council for […]

-Congratulations to our newest mini grant awardees!
-The Council is pleased to announce 6 awards from the November mini-rant cycle totaling $10,500 to the following public humanities projects.
+Congratulations to our newest Mini Grant awardees!
+The Council is pleased to announce 6 awards from the May Mini Grant cycle totaling $12,000 to the following public humanities projects.
 Individual Researcher Grant David H. Wells, $2,000 to Echoing Histories Funds support the editing phase of a documentary film exploring the complex social identity and art of scholar […]

 Please join us in congratulating SueEllen Kroll, director of grants and strategic partnerships, on her new position as program officer for arts and creativity at the Barr Foundation, one of the largest private foundations in New England.
 As director of grants and strategic partnerships at the Council, SueEllen has been the standard bearer of grass-roots […]